Sunday, November 10, 2024

 I believe that the natural world around me stays in tune with the tides.
 The hummingbird knows more than I do.
 Frida picks up on these forces as well.
 We humans are so out of touch its ridiculous.

 This morning the offshore wind coming from the land had a touch of warmth which means it's been hot inland.
-The surface of the bay was textured with mini peaks by the offshore.
+The surface of the bay was textured with mini peaks.
 Surfers like it because the offshore helps shape the waves, giving them a better curl, a hollow tube.

 In my lifetime of nearly eight decades, I've only rejoiced over Election results a couple of times.
 I exiled myself and two daughters to a liberal enclave on the California coast 46 years ago, not knowing what that would lead to.
 I count my blessings.